0

 The Model applies:

-▪ to senior managers or members of the senior management, or anyone who , including de facto, carried out functions of administration, management of control over the Company or one of its independent Functions, such as the members of the Board of Directors; (legal representative, directors), the Chief Executive Officer, the members of the Board of Auditors where present or the head of an independent Function or the persons whom have been delegated by the Directors to carry out management and oversight tasks concerning the entity;
+▪ to senior managers or members of the senior management, or anyone who, including de facto, carries out functions of administration, management, or control over the Company or one of its independent functions, such as the members of the Board of Directors (legal representative, directors), the Chief Executive Officer, the members of the Board of Auditors where present, or the head of an independent function, or the persons who have been delegated by the Directors to carry out management and oversight tasks concerning the entity;

-▪ members of the staff of the Company, or anyone who act under the management of supervision of senior management (e.g., employed workers), also including anyone who collaborates with the Company under a temporary work agreement, temp workers, self-employed workers or interns.
+▪ members of the staff of the Company, or anyone who acts under the management or supervision of senior management (e.g., employed workers), including anyone who collaborates with the Company under a temporary work agreement, temp workers, self-employed workers, or interns;

 ▪ employees of the Company's permanent establishments abroad, within the tasks assigned and where applicable.